Economic success, a ‘credible’ SAF, regional cooperation key for Singapore to stay safe in today’s world: SM Lee

 While there is pressure from the competing superpowers for Singapore to pick a side, Singapore needs “to do our best to resist that”, Mr Lee said.

-“The more we have links with all parties, I think the more we are in a position to say, ‘Well, I have some options.
-I don't have to be pushed completely into following one side or the other’,” he said.
+"The more we have links with all parties, I think the more we are in a position to say, well, I have some options.
+I do not have to be pushed into completely following one side and not the other," he said.

 He said that not taking sides is “a completely rational and understandable sentiment”.